vedangj044/blog.drogue.io/content/2020-12-01-minikube-roundtrip.md

 +++
-title = "Minikube Roundtrip"
-description = "Posting data from an IoT device to a Knative service deployed on Minikube" extra.author = "jcrossley"
+title = "Testing IoT services with Minikube, Knative and Rust" description = "Posting data from an IoT device to a Knative service deployed on Minikube" extra.author = "jcrossley"
 +++

-[Minikube](https://minikube.sigs.k8s.io/docs/) is a convenient tool for developing Kubernetes services on your laptop, but how can you access them from your IoT device?
-In this article, we'll walk through deploying the [drogue-cloud](https://github.com/drogue-iot/drogue-cloud) project on minikube and then post data to its knative endpoint via an ESP8266 WiFi module.
+[Minikube](https://minikube.sigs.k8s.io/docs/) is a convenient tool for developing cloud services on your laptop, but how can you access them from your IoT device?
+In this article, we'll walk through deploying the [drogue-cloud](https://github.com/drogue-iot/drogue-cloud) project on minikube and then use some drogue crates to post data to its knative endpoint via an ESP8266 WiFi module.

 <!-- more -->